Do You Have a Cash Flow Problem?

-Many early stage companies become hyper focused on metrics that drive revenue, such as sales and marketing.
+Many early-stage companies become hyper-focused on metrics that drive revenue, such as sales and marketing.
 Although these areas are important, cash flow is the lifeblood of a business and should be watched carefully, especially in the early days of a company.
-Failing to manage cash – or not performing regular cash flow analysis – can have drastic impact on a business' trajectory.
+Failing to manage cash – or not performing regular cash flow analysis – can have a drastic impact on a business' trajectory.
 According to a U.S. Bank study, 82 percent of business failures are due to poor cash management.

 Understanding cash sources and where cash is going is essential for maintaining a financially sustainable business and for making the right business decisions.

 Most companies don’t realize that it’s a lot easier to spend money than to retain it.
-Being mindful of how and when cash is leaving in the form of expenditures is extremely critical.
+Being mindful of how and when cash is left in the form of expenditures is extremely critical.
 Being in the black doesn’t mean you can spend.
 Another area of heavy spending is when companies begin to grow.
-Growth is usually expensive for the simple reason that the faster a company grows the more capital is required.
-This is the time to closely monitor, project and maintain cash flow reporting.
+Growth is usually expensive because the faster a company grows, the more capital is required.
+This is the time to closely monitor, project, and maintain cash flow reporting.

 In the case of many software as a service (SaaS) companies, customers’ payment is made at the beginning of the year.
 It can be very challenging to balance the monthly and quarterly cash burn to last through the end of the year.
 Maintaining accurate cash flow projections based on company goals can ensure that those goals are achieved but are also measured by the cash flow metric.